 The RDCO is leveraging these relationships to the extent possible.
-To date the following organizations have been engaged:
+These include, but are not limited to following organizations:

 - Emergency Management BC

 - Canadian Red Cross

 - Samaritan's Purse

 Assessing the Effectiveness of Recovery

 To ensure accountability and the effectiveness of the recovery program, and that support services are being delivered to the impacted residents, some basic performance measures can be put in place if desired.
 This is a conversation for the Recovery Manager to have with the RDCO CAO.